 We do not share your information (including, but not limited to, the personal information of your end users) with third parties for their direct marketing purposes, unless you give us your consent to do so.

 International Operations and Transfers Out of the EEA and Switzerland

-Please note that when you use our account portal, or our other products and services, your Customer Content, Customer Account Data, or Customer Usage Data may be sent to the United States and possibly other countries.
+Please note that when you use our account portal, or our other products and services, your Customer Content, Customer Account Data, or Customer Usage Information may be sent to the United States and possibly other countries.
 Some, but not all of this, may be in connection with routing your communications that are sent via our products and services in the most efficient way.
 We store customer information on servers located in the United States, and we may also store this information on servers and equipment in other countries.